jasonadkison/skitter/README.md

 # Skitter

-Web scraping within a docker containers using [NickJS](https://github.com/phantombuster/nickjs) and headless chrome.
+Web scraping within docker containers using [NickJS](https://github.com/phantombuster/nickjs) and headless chrome.

 The main service is an express HTTP server with endpoints for each scraper.
 It launches